isaqb-org/curriculum-data/docs/DraftDataLehrplan.md

 This part provides a motivation and introduction to Data Mesh.
 The participants will learn when a decentralised data architecture is appropriate.
-Further, they will learn about the four foundational principles of Data Mesh.
+Further, they will learn about the four foundational principles of Data Mesh:
+Domain Ownership, Data as a Product, Self-serve Data Platform, and Federated Computational Governance.

 ## Terms and concepts